Edb83/self-isolution/TESTING.md

 ## Manual testing

-The following tests have been successfully carried out:
+The following tests have been carried out without issue:

 **Navigation bar**